jedsmit/Bamazon/README.md

 ## Technologies Used

-Node.js, Javascript, mySQL, my SQL Workbench
+Node.js, Javascript, mySQL, mySQL Workbench

-Node Modules: inquirer (for input prompts), console.table (to display the inventory), colors (to style the console.log messages)
+Node Modules: inquirer (for input prompts), console.table (to display the inventory), colors (to style the messages)

 ## How It Works